Tampa DUI Attorney

 Tampa DUI Attorney David C. Hardy is a former DUI prosecutor that now represents persons accused of DUI.
 He is Board Certified by the Florida Bar and the National Board of Trial Advocacy as an Expert in Criminal Trial Law.
 As a prosecutor and defense attorney, he has extensive experience handling all types of DUI cases.

-If you or a loved one has been arrested for DUI in Hillsborough County Florida, Pinellas County Florida, or Pasco County Florida, Attorney David C. Hardy has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.
+If you or a loved one has been arrested for DUI in Hillsborough County Florida, Pinellas County Florida, or Pasco County Florida, contact Attorney David C. Hardy has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.
 Call today for a free consultation.